Measter/MFL/OVERVIEW.md

 ### `xtr`, `xtrd` (Extract from Array)

-Retrieves a value from an array at the given runtime index.
+Retrieves a value from an array or slice-like struct (a struct with a `pointer` and `length` field) at the given runtime index.

 Stack(`xtr`): `[a b]` to `[c d]`